wuerzelchen/AKSAccelerator/README.md

 ## Day 2
 1. run `make build_day2` in the repo folder, where the Makefile is in
 2. at the end, there is an output from argocd how you access it and how you get the credentials
+3. change to the correct ACR registry in your `App of Apps Repository`in this example it will be the `project-development-dev` repository